ON THIS PAGE: You will learn about the different types of treatments doctors use for people with bone sarcoma. Use the menu to see other pages.

-If a recurrence happens, a new cycle of testing will begin again to learn as much as possible about it.
+If a recurrence happens, a new cycle of testing will begin to learn as much as possible about it.
 After this testing is done, you and your doctor will talk about the treatment options.
 Often the treatment plan will include the treatments described above, such as surgery, chemotherapy, and radiation therapy, but they may be used in a different combination or given at a different pace.
 Your doctor may suggest clinical trials that are studying new ways to treat recurrent bone sarcoma.
-Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.
+Whichever treatment plan you choose, palliative and supportive care will be important for relieving symptoms and side effects.

 People with recurrent cancer sometimes experience emotions such as disbelief or fear.
 You are encouraged to talk with your health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with cancer recurrence.

 Recovery from bone sarcoma is not always possible.
 If the cancer cannot be cured or controlled, the disease may be called advanced or terminal.

 This diagnosis is stressful, and for some people, advanced cancer is difficult to discuss.
 However, it is important to have open and honest conversations with your health care team to express your feelings, preferences, and concerns.
 The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.
 Making sure a person is physically comfortable, free from pain, and emotionally supported is extremely important.

 Planning for your future care and putting your wishes in writing is important, especially at this stage of disease.
 Then, your health care team and loved ones will know what you want, even if you are unable to make these decisions.
 Learn more about putting your health care wishes in writing.